Waziristan: U.S. War on Terror

 The Ministry of the Interior has played a large part in the information gathering for the operations against the militants and their institutions.
 The Ministry of the Interior has prepared a list of militant commanders operating in the region and they have also prepared a list of seminaries for monitoring.
-(Waziristan is a tribal area, and in any tribal area of Pakistan, no body can deploy police.
-There are other options like frontier corps (militia) and khasadar (local tribesmen force).)
-The government is also trying to strengthen law enforcement in the area by providing the NWFP Police with weapons, bullet-proof jackets, and night-vision devices.
+(Waziristan is a tribal area, and in any tribal area of Pakistan, nobody can deploy police.
+There are other options like frontier corps (militia) and Khasadar (local tribesmen force).)
+The government is also trying to strengthen law enforcement in the area by providing the Khyber Pakhtunkhwa Police with weapons, bullet-proof jackets, and night-vision devices.
 The paramilitary Frontier Corps is to be provided with artillery and APCs.
-The state agencies are also studying ways to jam illegal FM radio channels.
+State agencies are actively exploring methods to disrupt unauthorized FM radio channels through jamming techniques.

 The US drone strikes programme has been responsible for numerous bombings in Waziristan, carried out with the approval of the Pakistani government.

 The Wazir tribes are divided into clans governed by male village elders who meet in a tribal jirga.
 Socially and religiously, Waziristan is an extremely conservative area.
 Women are carefully guarded, and every household must be headed by a male figure.
-Tribal cohesiveness is also kept strong by means of the so-called Collective Responsibility Acts in the Frontier Crimes Regulations, which has since been repealed following the merger of FATA to Khyber Pakhunkhwa in May, 2018.
+Tribal cohesiveness is also kept strong by means of the so-called Collective Responsibility Acts in the Frontier Crimes Regulations, which has since been repealed following the merger of FATA to Khyber Pakhtunkhwa in May 2018.

 Taliban presence in the area has been an issue of international concern in the War on Terrorism particularly since the 2001 invasion of Afghanistan.
-In 2014, about 929,859 people were reported to be internally displaced from Waziristan as a result of Operation Zarb-e-Azb, a military offensive conducted by the Pakistan Armed Forces along the Pakistan - Afghanistan border.
+In 2014, about 929,859 people were reported to be internally displaced from Waziristan as a result of Operation Zarb-e-Azb, a military offensive conducted by the Pakistan Armed Forces along the Pakistan – Afghanistan border.

 North Waziristan

 North Waziristan's capital is Miranshah.
 The area is mostly inhabited by the Dawar Tribe and the Utmanzai branch of the Darwesh Khel Waziris, who are related to Ahmedzai Waziris of South Waziristan, who live in fortified mountain villages, including Razmak, Datta Khel, Spin wam, Dosali, Shawa and Shawal.
 The Dawars (also known as Daurr or Daur), who live in the main Tochi Valley, farm in the valleys below in villages including Miranshah, Hamzoni, Darpakhel, Muhammadkhel, Boya, Degan, Banda, Ngharkali, Palangzai, Mirali, Edak, Hurmaz, Mussaki, Hassukhel, Ziraki, Tapi, Issori, Haiderkhel and Khaddi irrigated by the river Tochi.
+They are related to the Banuchis who live in the neighboring Bannu District.